 Vitamin B6 continues to climb steadily, with prices nearly doubling over the past year driven to Chinese manufacturers.
 The firm market shows no signs of weakening, though competition from new entrants in Q3 2025 could introduce some balance.
 North American supply remains stable, but the market remains on watch for any shifts later in the year.

-However, for Biotin, prices remain at historic lows.
-Some traders have started accumulating stock, briefly causing temporary producer stockouts, but with long-term coverage already secured for most buyers, there’s little upward momentum.
+Biotin prices remain at historic lows.
+Some traders have started accumulating stock, temporarily causing brief producer stockouts.
+However, with long-term coverage already secured for most buyers, there is little upward momentum.
 Production has ramped back up, keeping supply steady, and no major shifts are expected in the near term.
-While Q1 demand is fully covered, Q2 coverage remains slower.
+The outlook remains bearish, with a new player announcing its entry into the biotin market, further adding to an already oversupplied market.

-After months of record lows, Folic Acid / vitamin B9 is seeing a turnaround.
-Tight availability and rising raw material costs have pushed prices up.
-While supply remains sufficient, both traders and producers are reluctant to release inventory, anticipating another potential price jump.
-As Q2 approaches, the market remains on edge, with a second price increase possible.
+After months of record lows, folic acid (Vitamin B9) is seeing a turnaround.
+Tight availability and rising raw material costs have pushed prices higher.
+While supply remains sufficient, both traders and producers are hesitant to release inventory, anticipating another price jump.
+As Q2 approaches, the market remains on edge, with the potential for a second price increase.

 Vitamin B12 remains relatively stable, particularly in Europe, where limited availability from a Chinese producer keeps prices firm.
 Outside of Europe, however, the market remains weak driven by overcapacity, leading to softened pricing in China over the past month.